ofbodur/academic-kickstart/content/home/about.md

 I am currently busy with finishing my PhD in [EarthByte][EarthByteWebPage] Group at The University of Sydney. <br/>

-In 2020, I will be moving to Wollongong to work as a post-doctoral research associate at The University of Wollongong.  <br/>

 See below for my research and other sharings.

 [EarthByteWebPage]:http://www.earthbyte.org